chapagan/LLM-debate/README.md

 LLM Debate is a real-time multi-agent debate simulator.
 A Go backend orchestrates two alternating AI personas over WebSocket, and a React frontend renders live streamed tokens in a split arena.

-The app is designed to be easy to try from a zip.
-If no API key is configured, it runs with deterministic mock AI responses.

 ## Requirements

 - Go 1.26.4 or newer